 The DIP switch allows the circuit to step up or down by a power of 10.
 The smaller the resistance, the larger the cap that can be tested.
 For example, a 1µF cap will not make a sound and the signal LED will stay on if the 1Ω or 100KΩ resistors are alternately used but if you use the 100Ω or 1KΩ, then you can hear the chirp.

-To use my tester, select the resistance via the DIP switch that will give the range of sound that you expect for the value of resistor.
+To use my tester, select the resistance via the DIP switch that will give the range of sound that you expect for the value of the resistor.

 This method was very handy for the caps that had labels such as 330.
-It's hard to tell if it's really a 331, or was it a 33Ω The sound generated from these caps proved them to be 33, whereas the 520 caps were really 521 and made a slightly lower sound with the 100K switched into circuit.
+It's hard to tell if it's really a 331 or was it a 33Ω.
+The sound generated from these caps proved them to be 33, whereas the 520 caps were really 521 and made a slightly lower sound with the 100K switched into circuit.

 After some trial and error, I made the following modifications to the schematic:

-2: I used an 8 position DIP switch to switch in the following resistors in place of the 4.7MΩ resistor: 10M, 1M, 100K, 10K, 1K, 100ohm.
-This gives me a wider range of caps to test.
+2: I used an 8-position DIP switch to switch in the following resistors in place of the 4.7MΩ resistor: 10M, 1M, 100K, 10K, 1K, 100Ω.
+This gave me a wider range of caps to test.

 3: I changed the 470KΩ to a 10KΩ resistor to shorten the discharge time.